2017 St. Louis Cardinals season: Carlos Martínez vs. Max Scherzer

 Scherzer and the Nationals beat the Cardinals in an easy 7–2 win.
 Scherzer (10–5) pitched 7 innings, giving up only 3 hits and no runs, lowering his ERA to an NL-leading 1.94.
-He opened the evening by striking out seven his first time through the Cardinals' order.
+He struck out seven his first time through the Cardinals' order.
 He finished the night with 12, marking the 10th time this season—and 59th of his career—that Scherzer reached the double-digit strikeout mark in a game.
-Scherzer was supported early by Harper, who spoiled the night of Cardinals All-Star starter Carlos Martinez (6–7).
-Fellow All-Star OF Bryce Harper crushed a slider over the right-field wall to give the Nationals a two-run lead in the first inning, before golfing a third-inning pitch for another two-run homer, hie 13th career multi-homer game, to punctuate a three-run third.
+Scherzer was supported early by Bryce Harper, who spoiled the night of All-Star starter Carlos Martínez (6–7).
+Harper crushed a slider over the right-field wall to give the Nationals a two-run lead in the first inning, before golfing a third-inning pitch for another two-run homer, hie 13th career multi-homer game, to punctuate a three-run third.
 Martinez allowed as many runs on Sunday (five) as he had in his previous five starts combined, with his ERA ballooning to 3.15.
 Tommy Pham hit a two-run home run (10th), in the eighth inning (Enny Romero) for the only Cardinals runs.